PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 VERSIONS:

-There are two version of this software.
+There are two version of this software: Version_1 and Version_2.
+Both versions consist of:
 ```
   a) an Arduino (C++) sketch for the master device (in my case the M5Cardputer);
   b) an Arduino (C++) sketch for the slave device (in my case the M5Echo).

 ```
-In the ```src``` folder are two subfolders: "master", containing the software to be flashed to the master device, "slave", containing the software to be flashed to the slave device.
+In each of the folders ```src\version_1``` and ```src\version_2``` are two subfolders: "master", containing the software to be flashed to the master device, "slave", containing the software to be flashed to the slave device.

 Hardware used:

+In version_1:
 ```
   1) M5Stack M5Cardputer;
   2) M5Stack M5Echo;